-Interestingly, a much larger mass of dust, of about $\sim$ 0.5 \Ms, was found to be present in SN~1987A after 23 years of its explosion, derived from the fluxes in the far-IR and submillimeter (submm) wavelengths \citep{mat11, ind14, matsuura_2015}.
-This trend is also evident in the cold ejecta of other SN remnants (SNR) such as Cas A \citep{barlow_2010, arendt_2014, delooze2017, maria_2021} and the Crab Nebula \citep{gom12, owen_2015, delooze_2019}.
-The apparent dichotomy between the estimated dust masses in the mid-IR and submm wavelengths is perceived as an evidence for a gradual increase in dust masses due to a continuous dust formation for a couple of decades \citep{gal14, wesson2015, gall_2018}.
+Interestingly, a much larger mass of dust, of about $\sim$ 0.5 \Ms, was found to be present in SN~1987A after 23 years of its explosion, derived from the fluxes in the far-IR and submillimeter wavelengths \citep{mat11, ind14, matsuura_2015}.
+This trend is also evident in the cold ejecta of other SN remnants (SNRs) such as Cas A \citep{barlow_2010, arendt_2014, delooze2017, maria_2021} and the Crab Nebula \citep{gom12, owen_2015, delooze_2019}.
+The apparent dichotomy between the estimated dust masses in the mid-IR and submillimeter wavelengths is perceived as evidence of a gradual increase in dust masses due to continuous dust formation over a couple of decades \citep{gal14, wesson2015, gall_2018}.

-\cite{dwe15} and \cite{dwek_2019} proposes an alternative scenario where large masses of dust condenses within a couple of years after the explosion when the ejecta is still hot, however the large masses are not reflected in the SED due to the large opacities of the ejecta in the mid-IR wavelengths. \cite{dwe15} finds a reasonably good fit to the spectra of SN~1987A at days 615 and 775 \citep{woo93}, with a rather large dust mass of $\sim$ 0.45 \Ms, dominated by silicates, formed in dense clumps.
-The early synthesis of O-rich dust, such as silicates, complies well with the characteristic 9.7 and 18 \mic\ feature of silicate dust in the ISM \citep{breemen_2011}, which requires high temperatures, typically larger than a 1000~K, during its formation \citep{dwek_2019}.
+\cite{dwe15} and \cite{dwek_2019} propose an alternative scenario where large masses of dust condense within a couple of years after the explosion, when the ejecta are still hot.
+However, the large masses are not reflected in the SED due to the large opacities of the ejecta in the mid-IR wavelengths. \cite{dwe15} find a reasonably good fit to the spectra of SN~1987A at days 615 and 775 \citep{woo93}, with a rather large dust mass of $\sim$ 0.45 \Ms, dominated by silicates, formed in dense clumps.
+The early synthesis of O-rich dust, such as silicates, complies well with the characteristic 9.7- and 18-\mic\ feature of silicate dust in the interstellar medium (ISM) \citep{breemen_2011}, which requires high temperatures, typically larger than 1000~K, during its formation \citep{dwek_2019}.
 In addition, the sharp decrease in intensity of the [Mg I] or [Si I] emission lines \citep{dan91}, concurrent with the increase in the mid-IR emission after day 530, also supports the formation of Mg-silicates in abundance in the gas \citep{dwe15}.
-On the contrary, a rapid formation of dust leading to an early saturation, is not congruent with the observed trend of a continuous increase in the blueshift of the emission lines \citep{bevan2016}, if a spherical shape is assumed for the ejecta.
+On the contrary, a rapid formation of dust leading to an early saturation is not congruent with the observed trend of a continuous increase in the blueshift of the emission lines \citep{bevan2016}, if a spherical shape is assumed for the ejecta.